-The CTC/STEM will not tolerate any form of violence, disruptive or inappropriate behavior, nor truancy.
+The MCCTC and Valley STEM will not tolerate any form of violence, disruptive or inappropriate behavior, nor truancy.
 Discipline will be administered in a fair and just manner.

 This code of student conduct sets down those guidelines that the school expects its citizens to follow.
 All students must adhere to this code of conduct.
-These guidelines are in force during any school-related activity or while the student is on the job associated with his or her career & technical program.
+These guidelines are in force during any school-related activity or while the student is on the job associated with their career & technical program.
+Whenever a student is representing the MCCTC & Valley STEM the code of student conduct applies.

 A violation of any rule may result in disciplinary action, which would be in the form of a teacher detention, parental notification, an in-school detention, Saturday School, out-of-school suspension, expulsion, emergency removal, referral to law enforcement agency and restitution.
-The Board of Education has "Zero Tolerance" for violent, disruptive, or inappropriate behavior by its students.
+The District has zero tolerance of violent, disruptive, harassing, intimidating, bullying or any other inappropriate behavior by its students.
+A student may be expelled up to one year if they commit an act that inflicts serious physical harm to persons or property if it was committed at school, on other school property, or at a student activity, event, or program.

-MCCTC/STEM recognizes the basic Constitution Rights of all its students.
+The MCCTC and Valley STEM recognizes the basic Constitutional Rights of all its students.
 It should be emphasized to students that responsibilities accompany their rights.
 The following rule violations should be sufficient grounds for administration and/or the MCCTC Board of Education to initiate disciplinary action stated in the previous paragraph.
-The administration reserves the right to review and adjust disciplinary actions on a case-bycase base.
+The administration reserves the right to review and adjust disciplinary actions on a case-by-case basis.
 The following shall be sufficient grounds for disciplinary action against any student(s) found to be in violation of any action(s) listed below at school or school-related function.

-Students, who are suspended or expelled, may not be on school property, participate or attend any school (career center or home school) functions, contests, or be present at activities on property controlled by the school or school officials.
+Students, who are suspended or expelled, may not be on school property, participate or attend any school (Valley STEM, MCCTC, or home school) functions, contests, or be present at activities on property controlled by the school or school officials.